Rohit Sharma: Commercial endorsements

+Youth career

 Sharma made his List A debut for West Zone against Central Zone in the Deodhar Trophy at Gwalior in March 2005.
 Batting at number eight, he scored 31 not out as West Zone won by 3 wickets with 24 balls remaining.
 Cheteshwar Pujara and Ravindra Jadeja made their debuts in the same match.
 It was Sharma's unbeaten innings of 142 in 123 balls against North Zone at the Maharanna Bhupal College Ground in Udaipur in the same tournament that brought him into the limelight.
-He visited Abu Dhabi and Australia with the India A squad and was then included among India's 30-member probables list for the upcoming ICC Champions Trophy tournament, although he did not make the final squad.
+He visited Abu Dhabi and Australia with the India A squad and was then included among India's 30-member probable's list for the upcoming ICC Champions Trophy tournament, although he did not make the final squad.

 Sharma made his first-class debut for India A against New Zealand A at Darwin in July 2006.
 He scored 57 and 22 as India won by 3 wickets.
 He made his Ranji Trophy debut for Mumbai in the 2006–07 season and scored 205 off 267 balls against Gujarat.
 Mumbai went on to win the tournament with Sharma scoring a half-century (57) in his second innings in the final against Bengal.

 Sharma has spent his entire domestic first-class career at Mumbai.
 In December 2009, he made his highest career score of 309 not out in the Ranji Trophy against Gujarat.
 In October 2013, upon the retirement of Ajit Agarkar, he was appointed team captain ahead of the 2013–14 season.

 International career

 Test matches

-In November 2013, during Sachin Tendulkar's farewell series, Sharma made his Test debut at Eden Gardens in Kolkata against West Indies and scored 177, the second-highest score on debut by an Indian to Shikhar Dhawan (187).
+In November 2013, during Sachin Tendulkar's farewell series, Sharma made his Test debut at Eden Gardens in Kolkata against West Indies and scored 177, the second-highest individual score on debut by an Indian to Shikhar Dhawan (187).
 He followed it up with 111 (not out) in the second Test at his home ground, the Wankhede Stadium in Mumbai.

 Having been out of the Test team since 2017–18, Sharma went on the 2018–19 tour of Australia after he had earned a recall earlier.
 Chief selector M. S. K. Prasad said the reason for his recall was that his natural game suited the bouncy Australian pitches.
 Sharma played in the first Test in Adelaide, scoring 37 and 1 in an Indian victory.
 During the first Test, he sustained a minor injury which saw him miss the second Test in Perth.
 He recovered for the Boxing Day third Test at Melbourne and scored 63 (not out) to help India total 443/7 and win both the Test and the series.
 After the third Test, Sharma had to return to India for the birth of his daughter.

 In October 2019, in the third Test against South Africa, Sharma scored his 2,000th run and his first double century in Tests.
 He made 212 in the first innings of the match.
 Sharma was named as vice-captain of India's Test team during the tour of Australia in 2020, replacing Cheteshwar Pujara.